jfrome1/NTW2029/src/content/docs/course-ntw2029/policies/grading.md

 ## Papers 1 and 2

 Detailed grading criteria for for papers will be discussed in class and provided on the course website.
 Both papers will have students submit proposals, outlines, and/or drafts for instructor and peer feedback to make sure students have enough guidance to produce successful work.
+Students cannot skip paper assignments.
+All steps of each paper must be submitted at passing quality to pass the course.